JacobPaxton/data_science_notes/ds_notes.md

 ## Other hot notes
 - Plot distribution for data wrangling to check for outliers (histogram, box-whisker), then remove outliers if necessary, then plot new distributions
+- a shotgun pattern in homoscedasticity check (pattern shows heteroscedasticity) isn't great, consider removing outliers or transforming... can take log of entire column (storing values in new column) then run log column through the model and visualization

 ## Stakeholders
 - Move functions and analysis to separate .ipynb as required for stakeholders